taljacob2/edit-date-of-file/README.md

 ## Help

-To view the full documentation of the script, open *powershell.exe* and run:
+To view the full documentation of the script, run:
 ```
 Get-Help .\edit-date-of-file.ps1 -Full
 ```